 I’m able to see the nuances of the situation with both the manager and employee having worked with both.
 I can feel the tension rise and fall in their conversations and more easily follow the dialogue with specific word choices.
 Body positions, non-verbal cues, and vocal inflections are all so obvious when you’re not rushing to make the play…. or reply with the appropriate response to an employee’s passionate rebuttal.

 Most business owners and managers will say they’re pretty good at navigating performance improvement discussions or whatever label fits; “performance management, coaching, corrective action, etc”.

-A Gallup poll of over 1 million US workers found 75% of workers who voluntarily left their job did so because of the boss and not the job itself.
+A Gallup poll of over 1 million US workers found that 75% of workers who voluntarily left their jobs did so because of the boss and not the job itself.
 “People leave managers not companies… turnover is mostly a manager issue.”